Ervie/Seiyuu.moe/README.md

     * Mode for grouping by seiyuu.
     * Details cards for extra information.

-## To-Do List / Further Ideas
+## Roadmap

+### Version 1.2 - September/October 2018

+* Share links (after search).
+* New entry page.
+* Current entry page as separate (about) page.
+* Improvements within compare algorithm.
+* Displaying additional information - main or supporting role.
+* Small changes in table appearance.

+### Future

 * Enhance juxtaposition by emphasis on most important collaborations.
     * Partial results.
-    * Displaying additional information - main or supporting role?
-* Share links (after search).
+    * Statistics for most selected comparisons.
 * Franchise search - similar to anime search, loading data from entire anime franchise rather than single anime.
 * Character search - find if seiyuu of selected characters worked together on other works.
 * Searching for Visual Novels/Games.